Sochologa/vicioperpetuo/README.md

 ---

-Made with ♥️ and code by Brutales XYZ
+Crafted with 💜 and {code} by Brutales XYZ
-Founder: Mari Lin
-© 2024 Brutales XYZ.
-All rights reserved.
+© 2024 Brutales XYZ - Where Digital Art Meets Literary Revolution Lead Artist: Mari Lin